Updated 17 February 2022

-Both the ARC and NHMRC fund some research outside the higher
+The ARC, NHMRC, and MRFF fund some research outside the

-education sector, meaning total funding to universities from these programs
+higher education sector, meaning total funding to universities from these

-will be lower than shown in Table 3.
-The SRI Budget Tables include a breakdown
+programs will be lower than shown in Table 3.
+The SRI Budget Tables include a

-of RBG, ARC and NHMRC funding for the higher education sector only, but this
+breakdown of RBG, ARC and NHMRC funding for the higher education sector only,

-3: estimated expenses, key Australian Government programs funding higher
+expenses, key Australian Government programs funding higher education research,

 Distribution of research income